zvercodebender/community-plugins/deployit-udm-plugins/utility-plugins/personal-credentials-plugin/README.md

 </synthetic>
 ```

-## Per OS credential ##
+## Per OS credentials ##

 This configuration allows the user to supply a username and a password on the deployed application level.
 These credentials will be used each time Deployit needs to create a new remote connection during the execution of the deployment plan.
-If the host operating system is *Windows*, windowsUsername and windowsPassword will be used for username and password.
+If the host operating system is *Windows*, _windowsUsername_ and _windowsPassword_ will be used for username and password.
-If the host operating system is *Unix*, unixUsername and unixPassword will be used for username and password.
+If the host operating system is *Unix*, _unixUsername_ and _unixPassword_ will be used for username and password.

-The synthetic.xml file need to be modified by adding this:
+To enable per OS credentials, modify your synthetic.xml file in the following way:

 ```
 <?xml version="1.0" encoding="UTF-8"?>